 Q. I need a new motor.
 The back fan is not turning and my pump is not working.
-This problem is identified by a buzzing sound coming from the motor, but your fan at the rear of the unit is not turning.
+(Old style only) This problem is identified by a buzzing sound coming from the motor, but your fan at the rear of the unit is not turning.

 Contact your store of purchase or Buon Vino Manufacturing for assistance in correcting this problem.
 Although the above problem is not difficult to fix, please do not start taking the pump apart before being made fully aware of the proper procedures necessary to correct the malfunction.
 The procedure requires specific tools and the removal and re-insertion of parts in the correct order.

 - failure to flush out the pump properly after the last filtering session,